Wilson2236/-MultiplayerBoardGame-/README.md

 #Prerequisites
 Before running Roblox files, make sure you have the following:
 Roblox Studio: Ensure you have Roblox Studio installed on your computer.
-You can download it from the official Roblox website: [Roblox Studio Download] (https://create.roblox.com/landing).
+You can download it from the official Roblox website: [Roblox Studio Download](https://create.roblox.com/landing).

 #Running a Roblox File
 Follow these steps to run a Roblox file: